sally20921/sally20921.github.io/_drafts/2021-09-05-intrinsic.md

 title:  "Dissecting the Camera Matrix (Part 2)"
 author: seri
 categories: [ computer vision ]
-image: assets/images/camera/camera.jpeg
+image: assets/images/intrinsic.png
 tags: featured
+excerpt: "This is the second part of our journey to master the camera matrix.
+In this blog post, we will study the intrinsic camera parameters.
+Intrinsic camera matrix can be examined with two equivalent interpretations: the virtual camera geometry and simple 2D transformations."
 ---

-In this blog post, we will study the intrinsic camera matrix.
-We will examine two equivalent interpretations: as a description of the virtual camera's geometry and a sequence of simple 2D transformations.
   <!--more-->

 <h2> The Intrinsic Matrix </h2>